 What is beryllium?

-Beryllium is a popular metal found in nature; it is lightweight, hard, a good electrical conductor that does not create a magnetic field, and easy to use.
+Beryllium is a popular metal found in nature; it is a lightweight, hard and good electrical conductor, that does not create a magnetic field, and is easy to use.

 What is chronic beryllium lung disease?

 Chronic beryllium lung disease is a systemic syndrome caused by inhaling beryllium fumes.
 The illness is common in industries and products developed during the twentieth century, such as electronics, pure metal processing, or processing with aluminum and copper, ceramics, dental technology, atomic power, aeronautics, metal mining, and fluorescent products.

 The best way to differentiate between chronic beryllium lung disease and other conditions, such as sarcoidosis, is through the beryllium lymphocyte transformation test (BELT).
 This blood test exposes patient cells to beryllium; if the patient has been exposed to beryllium, the immune cells replicate quicker.
 Final proof of the disease requires further clinical parameters, such as result abnormalities of a chest x-ray, abnormalities of lung function, and tissue biopsy demonstration.

 This test is performed exclusively in the Tel Aviv Sourasky Medical Center's lab, certified by the Ministry of Health as a national referral center.